linda-seiter/cmsc115_2252/week2/week2_lesson.md

 | (long) years \* 365 | long |
 | years \* 365L       | long |

-We'll update the code to cast the variable as a `long`.
+We'll update the code to cast the `years` variable as a `long`.
 Note this does not modify the actual type of the variable `years`, rather it creates a temporary copy of the value stored in memory as a long.

 ```java
 long minutes = (long) years * 365 * 24 * 60;
 ```

-Executing the updated program for each test case results in success.
+Executing the updated program for each test case results in success:

 | Test | Input | Expected Output    | Actual Output      | Pass/Fail |
 | ---- | ----- | ------------------ | ------------------ | --------- |